 The Hoenigswald Prize is given to seniors whose senior thesis is deemed to have made a significant scientific contribution to the field.

 Minimum Requirement 14 course units.

 1. All students in the major program are required to take 10 cu's in the linguistics department.
-One of these courses must be the Undergraduate Tutorial (Ling 300), which is taken in the fall semester of senior year.
-The nine additional units taken in linguistics must include at least one from each of three areas reflecting the diversity of the field: formal structures, language diversity and change, and connections to other fields.
+One of these courses must be the Undergraduate Tutorial -- Ling 4000 (Ling 300), which is taken in the fall semester of senior year.
+Requirements for the remaining 9 linguistics courses differ based on Class year.
+See links below for details.

 2. The remaining 4 cu's may be satisfied by courses in linguistics or by related courses in other departments.
 Related courses include perspectives on language in social, cultural, historical, or cognitive context; studies of a specific language or family; or the formal properties of human and other languages.
 Up to two language instruction courses can be counted toward the major, but not if also used to satisfy the College language requirement.

 A minor in linguistics requires any six course units offered through the department, excluding language courses.
 With approval of the undergraduate chair, a closely related course from outside the department may be substituted for one of these six.